-After satisfying your raving hunger, and a well-deserved rest, drive to the Needles district to enjoy a Canyonlands sunset photo shoot (75 miles total).
+After satisfying your raving hunger, and a well-deserved rest, drive to the Needles district (official website) to enjoy a Canyonlands sunset photo shoot (75 miles total).
 You’ll be driving south on U.S. Highway 101.

 From the fenced edge, you’ll view mesa and canyons on land that once comprised a ranch larger than the state of Rhode Island.
 Remember to stay until dark because the best Canyonlands sunset photos come at the end of the sunset (as long as you brought along a tripod for stability).